SeleniumHQ/seleniumhq.github.io/docs_source_files/content/driver_idiosyncrasies/driver_specific_capabilities.fr.md

 * _-extoff_ : Starts IE in no add-on mode.
 This option specifically used to troubleshoot problems with browser add-ons.
 Works in IE 7 and later versions.

+Note: __forceCreateProcessApi__ should to enabled in-order for command line arguments to work.

 {{< code-tab >}}
   {{< code-panel language="java" >}}
 // Please raise a PR to add code sample